david-andrew/dewy-lang/tasks.md

 [tasks]
 - make all operator tokens inherit from operator_t, rather than just token. this should simplify some of the type checks that want to know if something is an operator
+- make tuple an actual class that inherits from array rather than a PrototypeAST.
+Tuples are just const arrays, but some contexts expect them (namely as args function declarations, and as multiple arguments for functions that take more than 1 argument)
 - overhaul the docs
     - add a hello many world entry that uses matrices, e.g. 6-DoF robot arm forward kinematics
 - pull out the old old python expression parser from the git history into its own branch